alexcrichton/rfcs/text/0000-macros-1.1.md

   compiler data structures in thread-local-storage.
 This would avoid threading around an extra parameter and perhaps wouldn't lose too much flexibility.

+* Instead of `#![rustc_macro_crate]` macro crates could be loaded with `extern crate foo` instead.
+The downsides of this are that the compiler would have to generate an error if you import paths from it, so it doesn't behave like other `extern crate` statements, and the compiler also doesn't know whether to look for a target or host crate when it encounters such a definition.
+If both are found it doesn't know which is the right to choose as well.

 # Unresolved questions
 [unresolved]: #unresolved-questions